 So do you need a degree for a career in cybersecurity?
 It’s not 100-percent necessary for people who have skills in computer technology.
 It can be beneficial for those who don’t possess these skills or want to further their ability.
-The job market for cyber security is competitive, which a person should consider when asking, “Do you need a degree for cyber security?”
-A degree can set a person ahead of the competition.
-Generally, those who earn a degree in either homeland security or cyber security earn the minimum of a bachelor’s degree.
+The job market is competitive and a degree can set a person ahead of the competition.
+Generally, those who earn a degree in either homeland security or cybersecurity earn the minimum of a bachelor’s degree.

-So, in case you are currently looking for the educational guidance you need, we have decided to go through several degrees offered in this field of security.
+There are several degrees in the field of security.
+Broadly they fall into the categories of security management, homeland security, and computer security.
 The list below explains what degrees employers are looking for and to keep their eyes out for.
 This short guide will at least narrow down for you what type of degree you will need in order to apply for particular positions you may want with confidence, as well as help you to achieve the goals you have set for yourself and your future.
 These degrees will get you to the highest-paying security careers.

-Undergraduate and graduate-level Cybersecurity Degrees are also referred to as Information Security degrees.
-Bachelor’s and master’s degree programs in cybersecurity prepare students for careers as security analysts, network security analysts, or computer analysts.
-The undergraduate cybersecurity programs typically require four years to complete unless there is a fast track option offered by the program you choose.
-A Master’s of Cybersecurity graduate candidate generally completes the coursework in 1.5 to 2 years.
+Undergraduate and graduate-level Cybersecurity degrees are also referred to as Information Security (IS) degrees.
+Undergraduate cybersecurity programs typically require four years to complete unless there is a fast track option offered by the program you choose.
+Furthermore, an online cyber security degree offers flexibility for working professionals.
+A master’s of Cybersecurity graduate candidate generally completes the coursework in 1.5 to 2 years.

 - Top 20 Online Bachelor’s in Cybersecurity